stevenjaycohen/reaper-terminal/README.md

 It is intentionally **not** an embedded or docked terminal emulator.
 It does not recreate a terminal inside REAPER, embed an AI client, or alter the REAPER project.
-Instead, it gives REAPER a JetBrains-style "open terminal here" workflow using the terminal already installed on each supported platform.
+Instead, it gives REAPER an IDE-style "open terminal here" workflow using the terminal already installed on each supported platform.

 The action is named **REAPER Terminal: Open native terminal** and an